libsdl-org/SDL/docs/README-documentation-rules.md

 ## The wiki and headers share the same text.

-There is a massive Perl script (`build-scripts/wikiheaders.pl`, hereafter refered to as "wikiheaders") that can read both the wiki and the public headers, and move changes in one across to the other.
+There is a massive Perl script (`build-scripts/wikiheaders.pl`, hereafter referred to as "wikiheaders") that can read both the wiki and the public headers, and move changes in one across to the other.

 If you prefer to use the wiki, go ahead and edit there.
 If you prefer to use